jdirani/megplot/README.md

 # megplot
-Quick plotting of clusters from an eelbrain ANOVA/t-test results object.
+Quick plotting of clusters from an eelbrain ANOVA/t-test result object.
 Outputs: Timecourse, Brain, and Barplot for each cluster.